Components and topologies for Persistent Chat Server in Lync Server 2013

 If compliance was enabled, a server(s) (more than one server if mirroring is used) that host the SQL Server back-end database for hosting the Persistent Chat Compliance database, where compliance events and chat content for the purpose of compliance are stored.

-For details about hardware and software requirements for Persistent Chat Server, see Technical Requirements for Persistent Chat Server, Supported Hardware, and Server Software and Infrastructure Support in the Supportability documentation.
+For details about hardware and software requirements for Persistent Chat Server, see Technical requirements for Persistent Chat Server in Lync Server 2013, Supported hardware for Lync Server 2013, and Server software and infrastructure support in Lync Server 2013 in the Supportability documentation.

 Lync Server 2013 supports a variety of collocation scenarios, providing you the flexibility to save hardware costs by running multiple components on one server (if you have a small organization), or to run individual components on different servers (if you have a larger organization that needs scalability and performance).
 Scalability factors should certainly be considered before you decide whether to collocate components.